altugkarakurt/morty/README.md

 pitch class distributions (PCD) from them.
 These distributions are used as the parameters for estimation and training processes.

-It can be used for **estimating tonic and/or mod of a piece**.
+It can be used for **estimating tonic and/or mode of a piece**.
 However, if either is known and this information would be fed into the system, the estimation of other would be more accurate.

 For the estimation: